waikato-datamining/docker-for-data-scientists/docs/basics.md

 One thing to be aware of is that you can hide directories within the container by mapping an external directory onto an existing one, e.g., `/usr` or `/opt`.
 This can have unexpected side effects, like missing libraries, executables, data, etc.
-It is worthwhile to checkout the insides of a container first, before mapping volumes willy-nilly.
+It is worthwhile to inspect the internals of a container first, before mapping volumes willy-nilly.

 The command below maps the `/some/where` directory of the host to the directory